-ASTRO publishes evidence-based guideline for thoracic radiotherapyApril 27th, 2011 in Cancer /
+ASTRO publishes evidence-based guideline for thoracic radiotherapyApril 27, 2011 in Medicine & Health / Cancer

 The American Society for Radiation Oncology (ASTRO) has developed a guideline for the use of external beam radiation therapy, endobronchial brachytherapy and concurrent chemotherapy to palliate thoracic symptoms caused by advanced lung cancer.
 The guideline will be published in Practical Radiation Oncology, an official journal of ASTRO.